simp/pupmod-simp-clamav/README.md

 Setting the SIMP catalyst, `simp_options::clamav`, to false does not uninstall ClamAV, it simply prevents this module from doing anything.
 These catalysts are used by SIMP to allow users to override default behavior of classes that are included by default.

-Users of SIMP 6.5 or later must add clamav to the class list or include it via a manifest.
+See the ``using clamav`` section below for how to remove clamav from the system.

 ## Using clamav